-In the Primary DNS server field, enter the address of the primary DNS server.
+In the Primary DNS server and Secondary DNS server fields, enter the addresses of the primary and secondary DNS servers.

 If needed, enter the IP addresses of the ISP's local resources.

 To add a route, click the Add button or right-click the routing table heading and select the Add line from the shortcut menu displayed.